b00tc4mp/eurofirms-bootcamp-202305/staff/cristian-giraldez-seijo/web/app/README.md

 - DONE implement updatePost logic to save the information of a post in db and mechanise in the edit post form submit
 - DONE add a call to refresh the posts list after saving the changes in the edited post

+#### Delete a post and refresh list

+- Me as user, I want to have the delete option (as a button) in any post that I created, open a Delete dialog with it, and proceed to delete the post if accepted (or cancel it otherwise)
+- Me as user, I want to see the list of posts updated with the changes applied in any of my posts

+##### Tasks

+- TODO add delete button in all the posts that belong to the user that is connected (in the session)
+- TODO implement deletePost logic to remove a post from database
+- TODO implement the modal window for asking the user if she/he really wants to delete the post (two buttons: delete, cancel)
+- TODO add a call to refresh the posts list after deleting the post